jonlpersson/ed-latimore/site/_posts/2020-03-14-5-simple-ways-to-start-a-conversation.md

 3. Be irreverent but not disrespectful
 4. Find the humor in little things in life

-These tips also works to create dating and pick up opportunities.
+These tips also work to create dating and pick-up opportunities.

 If you can mix humor and intrigue in your conversation, you don't need to [have underwear model looks to meet women](/how-to-be-an-attractive-man/).

 Instead, you can make women interested by leading the conversation, maintaining eye contact, and presenting great body language.
 Combine all of this with great humor.
 Old school pimps and players on the street call this "having a mouthpiece".

-If you have a good mouthpiece, you can open up many dating opportunities for yourself, even if you aren't the best looking guy.
+If you have a good mouthpiece, you can open up many dating opportunities for yourself, even if you aren't the best-looking guy.

 ***Warning: you don’t want to tell off-color jokes to someone that you just met.***